-If you work with children in an extracurricular activity such a sport, dance, club, etc… it’s hard to run your regular program during this time of quarantine.
-It may be hard but not impossible.
+If you work with children in an extracurricular activity such as a sport, dance, club, etc., it’s hard to run your regular program during this quarantine time.
+It may be challenging, but not impossible.
 Children need us now more than ever.
-Luckily we live in a digital era where it’s easy to connect using programmings such as Zoom, Google Meets.
+Luckily we live in a digital era where it’s easy to connect using programs such as Zoom and Google Meets.
 Face time, Duo, and others.
 It’s time to think outside the box and get creative.

-If you are a coach, teacher, or run any type of after school activity, you know how important that team or group of children is important to you and each other.
+If you are a coach, teacher, or run any type of school activity, you know how important that team or group of children is to you and each other.
 You may not be able to practice that sport or meet as a group in person, but you can still connect with the children.
-You can still have the children see and connect with each other, just in a different way.
+You can still have the children see and connect, just in a different way.

 Here is a list of activities to do with children digitally

-- Check-in talk: Have all the children sign-on to whichever program you are using at the same time.
+- Check-in talk: Have all the children sign on to whichever program you are using simultaneously.
 I often use Zoom.
-It’s easy to set up a zoom meeting and send a link to sign-on.
-The children can see and talk to each other and you can talk to them.
+Setting up a zoom meeting and sending a link to sign on is easy.
+The children can see and talk to each other, and you can speak to them.
 Have some questions ready that you can ask them.
 Just a check-in alone can lift the spirits of a child.

 - Teach a simple dance: Work on a simple routine to a popular song and teach it to the kids.